Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in classical MNL models

 \subsection{Sampling of alternatives and McFadden's correction factor}

-This paper follows the conventional micro-econometric approach to individual decision making.
-Individual $n$ is assumed to select alternative $i$ from choice set $C_{n}$ when it generates the highest level of indirect utility $U_{in}$.
-Indirect utility in Equation (\ref{Eq:Util}) comprises a deterministic part $V_{in}$ and an additive unobserved stochastic part $\epsilon_{in}$.
+This paper follows the conventional micro-econometric approach to individual decision-making.
+Individual $n$ is assumed to select alternative $i$ from the choice set $C_{n}$ when it generates the highest level of indirect utility $U_{in}$.
+Indirect utility in Eq.~\eqref{Eq:Util} comprises a deterministic part $V_{in}$ and an additive unobserved stochastic part $\epsilon_{in}$.
 The deterministic part is a function of explanatory variables $X_{in}$ and associated parameters $\beta$, and typically takes a linear form.
 The stochastic term $\epsilon_{in}$ is assumed to be independently and identically distributed across alternatives and individuals.

 Assume that the `true' data generating process takes the form of the logit model such that $\epsilon_{in}$ follows a Type 1 Extreme Value distribution.
-Accordingly, $P(i|\beta,C_{n})$ in Equation (\ref{Eq:ChoiceProb}) describes the probability that individual $n$ will select alternative $i$.\footnote{To improve the clarity of notation, we remove the conditioning on $X_{n}$ from all probability statements. $X_{n}$ typically represents a set of exogenous variables not associated with any form of stochasticity.
+Accordingly, $P(i|\beta,C_{n})$ in Eq.~\eqref{Eq:ChoiceProb} describes the probability that individual $n$ will select alternative $i$.\footnote{To improve the clarity of notation, we remove the conditioning on $X_{n}$ from all probability statements. $X_{n}$ typically represents a set of exogenous variables not associated with any form of stochasticity.
 If any such stochasticity is present, for example in a latent variable model, our Bayesian results still apply as long as the stochasticity is independent of $\beta$.} The denominator highlights the computational challenge of applying MNL to large choice sets.